 For instance, we defined a theorem as a sentence that can be derived without any premises (p.
-221).
-Since the negation of a contradiction is a tautology, we can define a syntactic contradiction in TFL as a sentence whose negation can be derived without any premises.
+132).
+Since the negation of a contradiction is a tautology, we can define a SYNTACTIC CONTRADICTION IN TFL as a sentence whose negation can be derived without any premises.
 The syntactic definition of a contingent sentence is a little different.
 We don't have any practical, finite method for proving that a sentence is contingent using derivations, the way we did using truth tables.
 So we have to content ourselves with defining "contingent sentence" negatively.
-A sentence is syntactically contingent in TFL if it is not a theorem or a contradiction.
+A sentence is SYNTACTICALLY CONTINGENT IN TFL if it is not a theorem or a contradiction.

-A collection of sentences are provably inconsistent in TFL if and only if one can derive a contradiction from them.
+A collection of sentences are PROVABLY INCONSISTENT IN TFL if and only if one can derive a contradiction from them.
 Consistency, on the other hand, is like contingency, in that we do not have a practical finite method to test for it directly.
 So again, we have to define a term negatively.
-A collection of sentences is provably consistent in TFL if and only if they are not provably inconsistent.
+A collection of sentences is PROVABLY CONSISTENT IN TFL if and only if they are not provably inconsistent.

-Finally, an argument is provably valid in TFL if and only if there is a derivation of its conclusion from its premises.
+Finally, an argument is PROVABLY VALID IN TFL if and only if there is a derivation of its conclusion from its premises.
 All of these definitions are given in Table 20.1.

 All of our concepts have now been defined both semantically and syntactically.
 How can we prove that these definitions always work the same way?
 A full proof here goes well beyond the scope of this book.
 However, we can sketch what it would be like.
-We will focus on showing the two notions of validity to be equivalent.
+We

+Proof-theoretic (syntactic) definition A sentence that can be derived without any premises.
+A sentence whose negation can be derived without any premises A sentence that is not a theorem or contradiction The sentences can be derived from each other Sentences from which one can derive a contradiction Sentences which are not inconsistent An argument where one can derive the conclusion from the premises Truth table (semantic) definition A sentence whose truth table only has Ts under the main connective A sentence whose truth table only has Fs under the main connective A sentence whose truth table contains both Ts and Fs under the main connective The columns under the main connectives are identical.
+Sentences which do not have a single line in their truth table where they are all true.
+Sentences which have at least one line in their truth table where they are all true.
+An argument whose truth table has no lines where there are all Ts under main connectives for the premises and an F under the main connective for the conclusion.
+Concept Tautology Contradiction Contingent Equivalent sentences Inconsistent sentences Consistent sentences Valid argument will focus on showing the two notions of validity to be equivalent.
 From that the other concepts will follow quickly.
 The proof will have to go in two directions.
 First we will have to show that things which are syntactically valid will also be semantically valid.
 In other words, everything that we can prove using derivations could also be proven using truth tables.
-Put symbolically, we want to show that valid, implies valid.
-Afterwards, we will need to show things in the other directions, valid↓ implies valid↓
+Put symbolically, we want to show that valid, implies valid, Afterwards, we will need to show things in the other directions, valid, implies valid,